 The symptoms of cerebral palsy impact upon a baby’s coordination and ability to move independently, so they are not always recognised immediately.

-This is especially true when the symptoms are mild, resulting in parents with a baby in intensive care being sent home without a diagnosis and often not knowing for some time that something is wrong.
+This is especially true when the cerebral palsy symptoms are mild, resulting in parents with a baby in intensive care being sent home without a diagnosis and often not knowing for some time that something is wrong.

 Usually, parents first become aware that something may be wrong when their baby: